Exercise Science

 ^

-These the minimum grade is a D or better
+For these courses, the minimum grade is a "D" or better

 Lower Division Electives

-Students must complete sufficient 1000/2000 level electives to satisfy at least 60 sh in the lower division.
+Students must complete sufficient 1000/2000 level electives to satisfy at least 60 semester hours in the lower division.
 Current UWF students may use elective courses at any level (1000-4000) to meet this elective requirement.0-23

 Recommend APK 2000 Introduction to Exercise Science and ATR 2000 Basic Care and Prevention Principles of Athletic Training be taken at the lower division.